fitbenchmarking/fitbenchmarking/docs/source/contributors/extending_fitbenchmarking.rst

 --------------------------------

 *This section describes how to add a problem group to the fit benchmarking software.
-The default problem groups that come with this software are, CUTEst, Muon, Neutron, NIST, SAS_modelling, and simple_tests.*
+The default problem groups that come with this software are:
+CUTEst, Muon, Neutron, NIST, SAS_modelling, and simple_tests.*

 1. Add your problem file directory in